jamietre/CsQuery/README.md

 ### Other sources of information

 I post about CsQuery on my blog from time to time.
 See [CsQuery posts](http://blog.outsharked.com/search/label/csquery)  from blog.outsharked.com

+### Release Notes

+**API Change in Beta 2**: The `CsQuery.Server` object has been removed.
+Methods for loading a DOM from a http server have been replaced with static methods on `CQ` object (see "Creating a new DOM" below) to make them consistent with other DOM creation methods.
+The API will be stable until a major new release.

 ### Contents